-Why Does Cisco Defense Orchestrator "Read" an ASA Policy?
+Why Does Cisco Defense Orchestrator "Read" ASA Configurations?

 - On the navigation bar, click Devices & Services.

-- Click Read Policy in the Sync pane at the right.
+- Click Read Configuration in the Synced pane at the right.
+This option overwrites the configuration currently saved to CDO.